Do you offer concession tickets?

 Find out more about Western Isles concessionary travel on Transport Scotland's website.

-For those customers who hold CnES travel vouchers, these can only be used in the year they have been issued – if you have any vouchers which expire after 31 March 2025, they cannot be used to book travel on sailings beyond the expiration date (1 April 2025).
+For those customers who hold CnES travel vouchers, these can only be used in the year they have been issued – if you have any vouchers which expired after 31 March 2025, they cannot be used to book travel on sailings beyond the expiration date (from 1 April 2025).

 Booking travel online with your SPT Ferry Card, Companion SPT Ferry Card or Blue Badge